furechan/mintalib/README.md

 ## Functions

-Indicators are available as functions that can be accessed via the `funcs` module.
+Indicators are available as functions that can be accessed via the `core` module.
 All function names like `EMA`, `SMA`, `ROC`, `MACD`, ... are **upper case**.

 Some functions like `ATR` require prices data, while other functions like `SMA` work on a series.